 Firstly, projects where funding is required between £200 and £500 to start projects as a small group can apply to the Cambridge University Engineers' Association (CUEA).
 Examples to date include the setting up of an Electronics Club for peer learning, to A.I. based maze navigation and also a project fusing engineering structures with art.
 Expressions of interest are welcome at the Moodle site

 Secondly, the Student-led Projects and Industry Partnership (SPIP) supports larger independent student engineering activity in CUED.
-Industrial support through sponsorship, mentoring, technical and management advice is provided by Boeing, BP, Jaguar Land Rover, National Instruments and Marshall Group.
+Industrial support through sponsorship, mentoring, technical and management advice is provided by Boeing, Cambridge University Engineers' Association (CUEA), Huawei, Marshall Group and National Instruments.
 Any independent project with at least one student member from CUED can apply for funding, providing the project team has been in existence for 12 months or more.
-Please contact the SPIP coordinator, Dr Daly if you are interested in applying.
-Applications for the next round of funding should be submitted in the required format by 10am on 16th November 2018.
+Please contact the SPIP coordinator, Dr Roebuck if you are interested in applying.
+Applications for the next round of funding should be submitted in the required format by 10am on Tuesday 5th November 2019.

 The University of Cambridge would like to thank the industrial partners for their extremely generous contributions in terms of time, helpful advice and direct project funding.

 Each year the teams present their most recent developments in the Expo early in November in the main engineering site, with most teams in the Dyson Centre for Engineering Design.
 This will not take place in November 2021, but a lecture (on the first year lecture schedule) has taken place and a recording can be viewed by those within the University, using this link.
 The event is the normal route to finding out how you can become involved or how you can turn your ideas into a new project.

 Meet the Teams

 There have been many SPIP teams over recent years and a few are described below.

 Cambridge University Space Flight